 Clinical Research Internship

-The Center of Excellence for Research in Infectious Diseases organizes the only comprehensive Clinical Research Internship to provide participants with immersive learning opportunities in clinical and translational research.
-This University of Louisville-approved internship offers a combination of in-class, hands-on, and project-based learning in all aspects of the clinical research process.
+The Center of Excellence for Research in Infectious Diseases organizes the only comprehensive Clinical Research Internship to provide participants with immersive learning opportunities in clinical research.
+This university approved internship offers a combination of in-class, hands-on, and project-based learning in all aspects of the clinical research process.

 Julio Ramirez, MD FACP | Center Director, CERID